-The staff team, currently 23, led by the Chief Executive works for the Trust providing appropriate input into the policy debates, and the means of implementing all the decisions taken.
-In addition another two are employed by the Bellingham Community Project.
+The staff team, currently 27 and led by the Chief Executive, works for the Trust providing appropriate input into the policy debates, and the means of implementing all the decisions taken.
+In addition another two staff are employed by the Bellingham Community Project.